High brightness storefront displays turn a shopper's gaze into a buying journey.

 Security professionals like to combine both active and passive security checks to catch malicious behaviors.
 PKM is a passive check: It is software that runs in the TrustZone TEE regardless if anything is trying to touch the Android kernel.
 PKM periodically checks the kernel to detect if code or data have been modified by malicious software.
 PKM also checks the integrity of key data structures used by SE for Android to detect attempts to disable those security checks.

 RKP is an active security check designed to block tampering with the kernel.
 With RKP, critical kernel events are intercepted and inspected in the TrustZone TEE.
 Events that impact the kernel can be blocked or logged to indicate suspected tampering.
-Tamper alerts are available to MDM/EMM software — which means that checking those logs is a key task for security-minded IT managers.
+Tamper alerts are available to mobile device management (MDM) and enterprise mobility management (EMM) software, which means that checking those logs is a key task for security-minded IT managers.

 TIMA combines active and passive protections and runs within the protected world of the TrustZone TEE.
 RKP tries to block tampering; if something gets through or around RKP, then PKM can pick it up.
 In either case, when a security problem is detected, IT managers can see an alert in their MDM/EMM software and proactively take action.

-With both passive and active integrity checks via TIMA and the TrustZone TEE, and Samsung’s Trusted Boot technologies, Android devices have a strong and secure hardware-assisted security setup to create easily-deployable and protected hardware for today’s enterprise.
+With both passive and active integrity checks via TIMA and the TrustZone TEE, and Samsung’s Trusted Boot technologies, Android devices have a strong, hardware-assisted security setup to create easy-to-deploy and protected hardware for today’s enterprise.